-I Populations ' Populat ion and Precaution on Generic Elderly/ Renal Hepatic Pregnancy Excreted in Name Children Dysfunction Dysfunction Category Breast Milk Ambrisentan No dosage adjustment required in elderly patients.
+Gonoric Populat ion and Precaution on Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Ambrisentan No dosage adjustment required in elderly patients.
 Safety and efficacy in children have not been established.
 No dosage adjustment in mild to moderate renal impairment required.
 Not studied in hepatic dysfunction.
 Not recommended in patients with moderate or severe hepatic impairment.
 X Unknown; breastfeeding not recommended.
 Bosentan Not studied in the elderly.
 Safety and efficacy in children have not been established.
 No dosage adjustment required.
-Not studied in severe hepatic dysfunction.
-Not recommended in patients with moderate or severe hepatic impairment. Х Unknown; breastfeeding not recommended. lloprost Not studied in the elderly.
+Not studied in moderate or severe hepatic dysfunction.
+Not recommended in patients with moderate or severe hepatic impairment. Х Unknown lloprost Not studied in the elderly.
 Safety and efficacy in children have not been established.
 Not studied in renal dysfunction.
 Not studied in hepatic dysfunction. С Unknown Macitentan No dosage adjustment required in the elderly.
 Safety and efficacy in children have not been established.
 No dosage adjustment required.
 No dosage adjustment required.
 X Unknown; breastfeeding not recommended.
 Riociguat No dosage adjustment required in the elderly.
 Safety and efficacy in children have not been established.
 No dosage adjustment in mild to moderate renal impairment required.
-Safety and efficacy have not been demonstrated in patients with creatinine Not studied in mild or moderate hepatic dysfunction.
+Safety and efficacy have not been demonstrated in patients with Not studied in mild or moderate hepatic dysfunction.
 Not recommended in patients with severe hepatic dysfunction.
 X Unknown; breastfeeding not recommended.

-0 Popula tion and Precaution on Generic Name Elderly/ Renal Hepatic Pregnancy Excreted in Name Children Dysfunction Dysfunction Category Breast Milk clearance <15 mL/minute or on dialysis.
+Conorio Population and Precaution Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk creatinine clearance <15 mL/min or on dialysis.
 Sildenafil Not studied in the elderly.
 Safety and efficacy in children have not been established.
 No dosage adjustment required.
 No dosage adjustment required in mild to moderate dysfunction.
 Not studied in severe dysfunction. В Unknown Tadalafil No dosage adjustment required in the elderly.
 Safety and efficacy in children have not been established.
-Dosage adjustment is required for patients with mild to moderate dysfunction.
+Dosage adjustment is required for patients with mild-to- moderate dysfunction.
 Use is not recommended in patients with severe dysfunction.
-Dosage adjustment is required for patients with mild to moderate dysfunction.
-Use is not recommended in patients with severe dysfunction. В Unknown Treprostinil extended- release tablets Not studied in the elderly.
+Dosage adjustment is required for patients with mild-to- moderate dysfunction.
+Use is not recommended in patients with severe dysfunction. В Unknown Treprostinil inhalation solution Not studied in the elderly.
 Safety and efficacy in children have not been established.
-No dosage adjustment required.
-Dosage adjustment is required for patients with mild dysfunction.
-Use is not recommended in moderate dysfunction and is contraindicated in severe dysfunction. С Unknown; breastfeeding not recommended.
-Treprostinil inhalation solution Not studied in the elderly.
-Safety and efficacy in children have not been established.
 Not studied in renal dysfunction.
-Dosage adjustment is required for patients with mild to moderate dysfunction.
+Dosage adjustment is required for patients with mild-to- moderate dysfunction.
 Not studied in severe dysfunction. В Unknown